📱 Kids Mobile Impact Calculator – Check Mobile Impact on Children

 What’s the Right Age?

 There’s no fixed age.
-Some parents give a basic phone at 10–12 years just for calls.
-Smartphones usually come later β€” maybe at 13–14.
-But it depends on your child’s maturity, need, and how well they follow rules.
+Some parents give a basic phone at 10–12 years for calls.
+Smartphones usually come later — maybe at 13–14.
+It depends on your child’s maturity, need, and how well they follow screen time rules.

 Tips to Set Healthy Phone Rules at Home